Dušan Lajović: Playing style

 Lajović plays his best games on clay courts, with a strong baseline game capable of creating decent pace on both wings.
 He can create heavy kick on his serve, especially effective on clay.

 Personal life

 Lajović was born 30 June 1990 in Belgrade, Serbia to parents Marina and Dragiša Lajović.
 He started playing tennis when he was seven years old in T.K.
 Stara Pazova and later continued in T.K.
 Partizan Belgrade.
-He is in longtime relationship with Serbian medical doctor Lidija Mikic.
-He lives in Stara Pazova, Serbia where he owns a coffee shop.
+He is in a long-term relationship with Serbian medical doctor Lidija Mikic.
+He lives in Stara Pazova, Serbia where he used to own a coffee shop.

 Performance timelines

 Singles

-Current through the 2023 Indian Wells.
+Current through the 2025 US Open.